Updated Jan. 25, 2022

 The FDA recently approved/authorized booster vaccinations for all COVID-19 vaccinations and everyone ages 18 and older can get a booster shot

-These boosters must be given at least six months after the initial Pfizer or Moderna series.
+These boosters must be given at least five months after the initial Pfizer or Moderna series.

 It is recommended that all adults who received the Johnson & Johnson’s/Jannsen vaccine should receive a booster at least two-months following initial vaccination.